 Please don’t worry if you have had a recurrence of pterygium.
 If you are out of the Los Angeles area you can FaceTime, Skype or Zoom with us to learn your options.
 If you send us your insurance card, our staff can let you know your insurance coverage.

-The cost of cosmetic outcome pterygium surgery varies From $2000 to $6000 with an average in 2024 being $3600.
+The cost of cosmetic outcome pterygium surgery varies from $2,000 to $6,000, with an average in 2024 of $3,600.
 This variation is based on whether you’re having it done in Los Angeles or a small town in Midwest.
 The cost of living influences this.

 Another factor affecting the final cost is what is included in the price.
 For example, at Khanna Vision Institute, we include all the preoperative measurement documentation.
 The cost includes the surgery, drops, ointments, and all follow-up exams.
 We also include a warranty about recurrence.